ProgSoc/FuzzJudge/docs/MANUAL.md

 exec = ["deno", "run", "judge.ts"]
 ```

-The command is executed with the seed the same as the [fuzz method](#fuzz) but with the team's solution is piped to the command though `stdin`.
+The command is executed with the seed the same as the [fuzz method](#fuzz) but with the team's solution piped though `stdin`.
-If the command exits with an exit code of `0`, the submitted solution is correct and otherwise it is not.
+If the command exits with `0`, the submitted solution is correct.
 If the solution is incorrect, `stderr` will be sent to the client.
 This is useful for displaying errors regarding incorrect formatting in submissions.

 ### Problem Metadata